Blinking an LED

 Blinking an LED on the UPduino 3 is its “hello world”

 Running the Code

 The code can easily be run!
 First, make sure the UPduino is plugged in.

 If you want to run the code using icetools (iceprog, specifically), type:

-You should be the LED blink!
+You should see the LED blink!